Jesus – The High Priest

 While there were many priests in the earthly sanctuary, there was only one high priest.
 This high priest was a symbol of the true High Priest, Jesus Christ (Hebrews 2:17, 3:1, 5:5).
 God’s people are all called to be priests (Revelation 5:10, 20:6), but we must follow after the true High Priest (Hebrews 2:18).

 In the sanctuary service, the high priest made a special intercession for God’s people that only he had the responsibility and authority to do by the sprinkling of blood from an animal sacrifice for the sins of all of God’s people (Leviticus 16:15-16).
-This was a symbol to the true High Priest who would shed His blood and offer it on behalf of believers from all time (Hebrews 9:11-15).
+This was a symbol to the true High Priest who would shed His blood and offer it on behalf of all believers (Hebrews 9:11-15).

 “For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need” (Hebrews 4:15-16).